dataset-ninja/ph2/README.md

-# PH² - A dermoscopic image database for research and benchmarking
+# PH²: A Dermoscopic Image Database for Research and Benchmarking

 PH² is a dataset for semantic segmentation task.